This page offers an overview of the conference program. For information on how to get to the locations, see the practicalities page.

 On Tuesday 3 June, the pre-conference workshop day takes place in the NU Building of the Vrije Universiteit Amsterdam.
 There are a number of workshops on offer covering many topics, tools, and methods in digital humanities.
 You are free to choose either a full day workshop or combine a morning offering with an afternoon offering.

-You can find the complete list of workshops, and descriptions on the Workshop page.
+You can find the complete list of workshops, rooms and descriptions on the Workshop page.

 Wednesday 4 June – Day 1